Man found deceased at rest stop - Sidney Daily News

-PIQUA — A man was found deceased at a rest stop off of Interstate 75 on Tuesday, but his death does not appear to be suspicious.
+PIQUA — A 79-year-old man was found deceased at a rest area off of Interstate 75 on Tuesday, but his death does not appear to be suspicious.

-Troopers from the Piqua Post of the Ohio State Highway Patrol responded to the rest stop on the northbound side of I-75 at 9:20 a.m. on Tuesday morning in the Piqua area.
+Troopers from the Piqua post of the Ohio State Highway Patrol responded to the rest stop on the northbound side of I-75 at 9:20 a.m. on Tuesday morning in the Piqua area after receiving a call from rest area workers.
+Troopers arrived on scene to investigate a pickup towing a travel trailer that had been parked on the truck side of the rest area for a couple of days.
+When troopers opened the door to the trailer, they located a deceased elderly man in bed, according to a press release from the Ohio State Highway Patrol.

-The male subject, whose identity has not yet been released pending family notification, was described as an older man who was found in a travel trailer being hauled by a pickup truck.
+The victim was identified as Arthur Joseph Redmond, 79, of Livingston, Texas, was travelling from Texas to Canada to visit with relatives according to his stepdaughter.

+Troopers from the Piqua post, in addition to investigators from the Patrol’s Piqua District Investigative Section, arrived on scene to investigate.
+Based on evidence located at the scene, the death appears to be from natural causes with no suspicious circumstances.

 “It appears to be medical,” Lt.
 Joseph Gebhart of the Piqua post of the Ohio State Highway Patrol said about what caused the man’s death.
 “We’re still investigating.”